AstroFP/Workflow-Enhancements/README.md

 ---

 Each small project will contain its own `README.md` so before you use any of these make sure to familiarize yourself with those.
-If you see any apparent issues i wouldn't mind feedback, surely ill fix them ¯\_(ツ)_/¯
+If you see any apparent issues i wouldn't mind feedback, surely ill fix them  ツ